Last Updated on 2025-03-20 by Jorge Bastos

-Foz Coa is a small city in the interior of Portugal, located where the Coa River merges into the Douro.
-In fact, “Foz Coa” in Portuguese literally means Coa mouth.
-Despite the fact that the whole scenery in Foz Coa is astonishing, the biggest attraction in Foz Coa is clearly the Coa Archeological Park and Museum.
-Here we will explain how to visit the paleolithic engravings and everything you need to know about it.
+Foz Coa is a small city in Portugal’s interior, where the Coa River merges into the Douro.
+In fact, “Foz Coa” in Portuguese means Coa mouth.
+Although the scenery in Foz Coa is astonishing, the biggest attraction is clearly the Coa Archeological Park and Museum.

 What are the Foz Coa engravings?

-The Coa Valley is an incredible open-air Paleolithic archaeological site with hundreds of panels with thousands of figures that were carved in the rocks over several millenniums.
+The Coa Valley is an incredible open-air Paleolithic archaeological site with hundreds of panels containing thousands of figures carved into the rocks over several millennia.

-The engravings depict mainly horses and bovines but also a few other animals(caprines and fishes), humans, and even abstract figures, dating from 22 000 to 10 000 years B.C.
-Typically they were engraved on vertical shale surfaces, facing east with sizes varying from 15 to 180cm.
-They were carved, incised, and picked, and sometimes using several of these techniques.
+The engravings, dating from 22,000 to 10,000 years B.C., depict mainly horses and bovines but also a few other animals(caprines and fishes), humans, and even abstract figures.
+They were typically engraved on vertical shale surfaces facing east, with sizes varying from 15 to 180 cm.
+They were carved, incised, and picked, sometimes using several techniques.

-We need to note that the rock art of Foz Coa is impressive for its rareness, age, extension, and variety, but they are not “spectacular”.
-You will be amazed by how old the rock-art is and what they have endured, though probably not with how genius most of the drawings are, da while others are even difficult to see if you don’t know that they are there…
+We need to note that the rock art of Foz Coa is impressive for its rareness, age, extension, and variety, but they are not “spectacular.”
+You will be amazed by how old rock art is and what it has endured, though probably not with how genius most of the drawings are.
+Others are even difficult to see if you don’t know they are there.

 The Foz Coa dam and the discovery of the engravings

-It is true that the local shepherds and millers knew about the existence of the engravings and they would even draw along them and there’s also evidence of 30’s newspaper article talking about these engravings.
-Nevertheless, the official discovery of the engravings was in the 90s during a mandatory archeological prospection for the construction of the huge dam.
+It is true that the local shepherds and millers knew about the engravings’ existence and would even draw along them.
+There’s also evidence of a 1930s newspaper article discussing these engravings.
+Nevertheless, the engravings were “officially” discovered in the 1990s during a mandatory archeological prospection for constructing an enormous dam.

-The construction of the Dam and creation of its associated reservoir would have immerged and destroyed the rock cliff drawings.
+The dam’s construction and associated reservoir would have immersed and destroyed the rock cliff drawings.
 Thus, the archeologists who discovered the engravings started a movement to save them, while the company in charge of building the dam wanted to continue.

-This resulted in months of news, lobbying from both sides, and a battle between people who wanted the Dam and those who wanted to save the engravings.
-In the end, and after a huge pressure of the international community the dam project was halted and the archeologists continued to discover more and more engravings.
+This resulted in months of news, lobbying from both sides and a battle between people who wanted the Dam and those who wanted to save the engravings.
+In the end, after huge pressure from the international community, the dam project was halted, and the archeologists continued to discover more engravings.

 “The Upper Paleolithic rock art of the Côa Valley is an exceptional illustration of the sudden development of our creative genius during the dawn of human cultural development”